DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 If you changed port `50002` in `config.cfg` make sure to change to the same port here.
 Close this dialaog once finished

 *Pro tip:* Create a shortcut that disables all connections to any other server.
 In that case you don’t risk connecting to a public server by mistake.
 If you don’t have a shortcut to Electrum on your desktop or in a folder.
-Navigate to the folder where Electrum is located, standard is `C:\Program Files (x86)\Electrum`.
+Navigate to the folder where Electrum is located, standard is `"C:\Program Files (x86)\Electrum`.
 Right click on the `.exe` file, for example `electrum-3.1.3.exe`.
 Select Create Shortcut.
 You’ll get the following message:

 ![Eps Win5](images/63_eps-w_5.png)